andre-ye/uni/docs/phil/phil-484/explanation.md

 - Why takl about explanation at all?
 - What sorts of distinctions matter?W hat is relevant?
 - Are there forms of why-explanations which are non-causal?
-- Is there a signle general model of causation?
+- Is there a single general model of causation?
 Or is it precluded

 Questions and Notes
 - Unificationism seems to be related to the impulse to identify purpose or reason against coincidence.
+- General question, more of a meta-philosophical one pointing towards a pragmatist view: what is the point of defining explanation and what are properties of a good model of explanation?
+And is this neccessarily an explanation of explanation?
+- Rephrased: Perhaps explanation cannot be determined because from a meta-philosophical perspective to determine what explanation is we must produce an explanation, that is of what explanation is.
+And so it is fundamentally recursive and circular.
+  - Are descriptions explanations?
+Possibly.
+Explanations apply too in reasoning and argumentation.
+  - Are models of explanation self-consistent in their justification?
+Maybe.
+  - Are all models of explanation inductively formed and validated?

 ---